Lempster, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 84.8 sqkm, of which 83.8 sqkm are land and 1.0 sqkm is water, comprising 1.22% of the town.
 The highest point in Lempster is the summit of Bean Mountain, in the eastern part of town at 2326 ft above sea level.
 Lempster lies entirely within the Connecticut River watershed.
-The north part of town is drained by Giles Brook, which flows north to the South Branch of the Sugar River, reaching the Connecticut River at Claremont.
-The west side of town is drained by the Cold River and its tributary, Dodge Brook, reaching the Connecticut in Walpole.
-The southeast part of town is drained by the Ashuelot River, which flows southwest and reaches the Connecticut River at Hinsdale.
+The northern section of town is drained by Giles Brook, which flows north to the South Branch of the Sugar River, reaching the Connecticut River at Claremont.
+The western side of town is drained by the Cold River and its tributary, Dodge Brook, reaching the Connecticut in Walpole.
+The southeastern part of town is drained by the Ashuelot River, which flows southwest and reaches the Connecticut River at Hinsdale.

 New Hampshire Route 10 traverses the town, connecting it with Goshen and Newport to the north and with Marlow, Gilsum, and Keene to the south.
 The village of East Lempster is located at the intersection of Route 10 and Second New Hampshire Turnpike.
 The village of Lempster proper is located along Second New Hampshire Turnpike, 2 mi to the west.

-This town is home to large boulders that were likely moved by glaciers, such as these:
+This town is home to large boulders that were likely moved by glaciers, such as those below: